Get quick answers to your IBM certification questions in this easy-to-use listing.

 A: Your PartnerWorld level is checked after any change to your profile.
 If you cease to meet the criteria for your current level you will be informed by e-mail that this has happened and will be given 90 days at your current level.
 If you have not re-met the criteria for your current level before the end of the 90 days then you will be down levelled to the level that you have achieved at the end of the 90 days.

 Q: How would I be notified once a skill receives an expiration date on the Web site?
 Will I have to check the page for the skills that are marked to expire?

 A: In the PartnerWorld Skills table (see example above), the rightmost column is labeled "Expiration date".
 Occasionally, when a new version of a skill is added to the table (e.g., Skill 2b in the table above), an older version of that same skill may be marked with an expire date (e.g., skill 2a above).
 On that date, the older skill will "expire" from the table and will no longer count toward the firm's level.

 90 days prior to a certification expiring from the PartnerWorld skills table IBM will send an email to each employee holding that expiring certification.
 There is no equivalent feature for certifications expiring from contractual skills requirements.

 A: Those non-IBM certifications, listed in the last section of the Skills table count as points for PartnerWorld level after the non-IBM certification has been approved by IBM.
 The Business Partner must follow the process for reporting non-IBM certifications to PPS and provide proof that the certification has actually been awarded to their employee.
-However, they never count toward the separate requirement for the minimum of IBM certifications: six (6) for Advanced or twelve (12) for Premier.
+However, they never count toward the separate requirement for the minimum of IBM certifications: six (6) for Gold or twelve (12) for Platinum.

 Q: How do I contact someone if I have additional questions that are not covered in this FAQ?